 Between 1961 and 1964 the German artist Hans Feibusch painted murals on the civic centre in Newport.
 In 1971-75 Kenneth Budd created a mosaic at Old Green depicting scenes from the 19th century Monmouthshire railway.
 In 1980 the Archform sculpture was created.
 In 1991 the Steel Wave sculpture was made.
 The same year the Chartist Statues were unveiled in Newport.
 In 1992 Newport's bizarre clock entitled 'In the nick of time' was built.
 In 1994 a sculpture of a pig called 'This little piggy went to market' was unveiled.
 The Bell Carrier sculpture was unveiled in 1996.

 Photos of Sculptures

 NEWPORT IN THE 21st CENTURY

 Newport was made a city in 2002.
 Today Newport is a vibrant city and the city centre is being refurbished.
-Today the population of Newport is 137,000.
+In 2020 the population of Newport was 148,000.

 A timeline of Newport

 A brief history of Swansea

 A brief history of Wales